Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Symptoms

-Allergic dermatitis in dogs presents with primary and secondary symptoms.
+Allergic dermatitis in dogs is manifested by main and additional symptoms.

-The main: constant itching, multiple lesions on the skin, face, fingers - suppuration, cracks, boils.
-With severe scratching, wounds appear.
-Change in coat color.
+Basic: constant itching, multiple lesions on the skin, face, fingers - suppuration, cracks, boils.
+When scratched vigorously, wounds appear.
+Change in fur color.
 Inflammation of the outer ear.
 Baldness.

-Additional: dry skin, allergic otitis media, immediate reaction to an allergen, formation a large number folds, bad smell, peeling, hair loss.
+Additional: dry skin, allergic otitis media, immediate reaction to an allergen, formation large quantity folds, bad smell, peeling, hair loss.

-May manifest all year round, and maybe in a certain season.
+May appear all year round, and maybe in a certain season.

-Areas that are most often affected by atopic dermatitis to decrease: ears (auricle), muzzle, neck, elbow joints, axillary area, groin, torso, paws, fingers, under the tail.
+Areas that are most often affected by atopic dermatitis by reduction: ears (pinna), muzzle, neck, elbow joints, axillary area, groin, torso, paws, fingers, under the tail.

 Diagnostics